 Abstraction: Development of Language and Imagery

-9am - 12pm
+Thursday 9am - 4pm and Friday 9am - 12pm

 We will explore the issues central to Abstract Painting and the function of Drawing in developing one’s own language.
 This class focusses on developing each artists passion to make abstract art through a range of activities, studying in particular how to explore one’s inspiration and ideas via process and using a language specific to each artist to develop coherent abstract images.
 Artists are encouraged to work from source material that is personal to them and these will be developed with particular emphasis on drawing and awareness of the visual language while making.
 It is anticipated that each artist will develop a deeper understanding of their own inclinations and the role they play in their painting.
 Open to all levels.
-The instructor will be present on Thursdays and Fridays.
+The instructor will be present on Thursdays.

 This course will now run for the entire 8 weeks of each session